 239. Summary of the Social Assessment (SA) and Social Management Framework (SMF) report along with Social Management Plan (SMP) will be translated into Bengali language and disseminated locally.
-The full report (in English) and the summary (in Bengali) will also be uploaded in the website of BWDB and World Bank Infoshop.
-Hard copy of the SA and SMF will also be available at the nine Zonal Offices of the BWDB.
+The full report (in English) and the summary (in Bengali)

 Appendix 1: Environmental Screening Example